-- The use of technology is regularly and effectively monitored in order that any misuse/attempted misuse can be reported to the DSL - The filtering policy is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person - Requests from staff for sites to be removed from the filtered list will be considered by a member of SLT. - Monitoring systems are implemented and regularly updated as agreed in School policies - School IT technical staff regularly monitor and record the activity of users on the school ICT systems and users are made aware of this in the Acceptable Use Policy.
-Monitoring will take place regularly using a random sample of students - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security.
+- The use of technology is regularly and effectively monitored in order that any misuse/attempted misuse can be reported to the DSL - The filtering policy is applied and updated on a regular basis and its implementation is not the sole responsibility of any single person - Requests from staff for sites to be removed from the filtered list will be considered by a member of SLT. - Monitoring systems are implemented and regularly updated as agreed in School policies - Systems are in place to regularly monitor and record the activity of uses of the school ICT systems and users are made aware of this in the Acceptable Use Policy. - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security.